helloSystem/docs/developer/ports.md

 ## Creating a port from scratch

-The [FreeBSD Porter's Handbook](https://docs.freebsd.org/en_US.ISO8859-1/books/porters-handbook/quick-porting.html#porting-makefile) is the authoritative source on how to write Ports.
+The [FreeBSD Porter's Handbook](https://docs.freebsd.org/en_US.ISO8859-1/books/porters-handbook/quick-porting.html#porting-makefile) is the authoritative source on how to write new ports from scratch.
 This section shows a hands-on example on how to package a set of tools from a GitHub repository.

 ``` .. note::